andrehgustavo/clinica-medica/README.md

 This project is a RestFul application, in which it is possible to register, list, edit and delete doctors and specialties and list the doctors of a specific specialty.

+It were used JPA, Spring Boot and PostegreSql.

+Persistence and endpoints Tests were implemented using Junit.

 ## Requirements
 For building and running the application you need: